ghmicasa/ghmicasa/_posts/2020-05-27-karma-does it really works.md

 ---
 title: Karma – Does it really work?
 description: For every action there is always a reaction.
 In my worst days, I am skeptical, and I question if karma really holds.
 I see injustice, and see people getting away with it.
+date: "2020-05-27 04:00:00 +0530"
 ---

 For every action there is always a reaction.
 In my worst days, I am skeptical, and I question if karma really holds.
 I see injustice, and see people getting away with it.